How To Reduce Energy Costs For Your Distribution Business

 - Heating accounts for 31% of an average retail energy bill

 Saving energy is one of the simplest ways to increase profits.
 Creating efficient energy usage environments helps to reduce costs in both the short and long term.
-In most businesses, energy costs may only represent a small percentage of turnover but reducing them can directly increase margins without the need to increase sales.
+In most distribution businesses, energy costs only represent a small percentage of turnover but reducing them can directly increase margins without the need to increase sales.
 According to a Carbon Trust study, a 20% cut in energy costs equates to the same bottom-line benefit as a 5% increase in sales.

 Cutting carbon emissions for your distribution business

 In addition to any economic benefits, there are several social and environmental advantages of reducing energy consumption.
 Cutting carbon emissions, slowing climate change and improving air quality are just a few examples of issues that are of increasing importance to customers.
 Many consumers are choosing retailers who are taking responsibility for the environment through their energy decisions.

 Find out more about Ignite’s Net Zero services.